Boot on Bare Metal

 ORG=$(kheeper orgs list | grep 'user-[0-9a-f]' | awk '{ print $1 }')

-Generate a one-time iPXE token for your org.
-The token is valid for 24 hours.
+Generate a one-time iPXE script for your org.
+The script is valid for 24 hours.

-Copy this URL — you'll use it in the next step.
+Copy this script — you'll use it in the next step.

 Step 2 — Create a server on latitude.sh